From Cannings model to Brownian motion conditioned on local time profile: Preliminaries

 \subsubsection{Encoding compact real trees by bridge functions}

-Following Le Gall's survey \cite{jean2005random}, compact real trees are defined as compact metric spaces satisfying the standard tree properties (see \cite[Section 2.1]{jean2005random} for details).
+Following \cite[Section 2.1]{jean2005random}, compact real trees are defined as compact metric spaces satisfying the standard tree properties.
 A canonical way to construct such trees, which simultaneously endows them with a root and an ordered structure, is through encoding functions drawn from the space

-Specifically, given \( g \in C_{\rm bridge} \), we define a pseudo-metric:
+Specifically, given \( g \in C_{\rm bridge} \), we define a pseudo-metric